noahlevenson/ministun/README.md

 ministun is a **zero dependency** STUN server.
 It implements "Basic Server Behavior"<sup>1</sup> as defined by [section 13](https://tools.ietf.org/html/rfc5389#section-13) of [RFC 5389](https://tools.ietf.org/html/rfc5389), including backwards compatibility with [RFC 3489](https://tools.ietf.org/html/rfc3489).

-Developed with WebRTC p2p in mind, it was designed to easily add STUN services to distributed hash tables.
+Developed with WebRTC p2p in mind, it was designed to easily and reliably add STUN services to distributed hash tables.

 In the future, ministun could evolve to provide a more robust implementation of RFC 5389, including client functions.